cortex-js/cortexjs.io/docs/mathfield/05-latex-commands.md

 ## MediaWiki (`texvc.sty` package)

-Mathfields supports the commands used by [MediaWiki](https://en.wikipedia.org/wiki/Help:Displaying_a_formula) pages, except for the deprecated ones.
+Mathfields support the commands used by [MediaWiki](https://en.wikipedia.org/wiki/Help:Displaying_a_formula) pages, except for the deprecated ones.

 <LatexCommands>